BoredAbhi/SentimentAnalysis-Project/README.md

 ### Phases of the project :
 #### 1. Data Collection :
 The data is being collected form [Trustpilot](https://www.trustpilot.com/).
 This site has a huge collection of reviews on different shops.
-It also has a rating for each review.
-We can use this to train our model.
+It also has a rating for each review which will be used to train the model.
 Tools : Python scraping using [Selenium](https://selenium-python.readthedocs.io/) and [Scrapy](https://scrapy.org/).